DWilliamZero/react-stocks-app/README.md

 The app will use MongoDB w/ Mongoose & Express.

 ## **MVP Objectives:**
-1. Users Can Create a Stock Watchlist
+1. Users can create and account.
-2. Users Can Create Individual Watchlist Names
-3. Users Can Click On A Stock From A Watchlist and View A Detailed Quote
-4. Detailed Quotes Show A Graph
+2. Users can browse or seach for bikes by make, model, or price.
+3. Users can make offers to buy a bike.
+4. Users can input a bike for sale, and receive offers from buyers.

 ## **Post-MVP:**
-1. Incorporate Google Maps into Detailed Quotes for Company Headquarters
-2. Detailed Quote Info Can Be Shared By Email
+1. Add internal communications between buyers and sellers.
+2. Add email notifications when there is an offer ona bike.
 3. Incorporate modals where appropriate.
+4. Stripe intergration for actual purchases.